markjpjones/projects/yelp sentiment analysis/README.md

 - **1,320,761** tips
 - **1,968,703** users

-The business contained in the datset reside in **10** metropolitan areas in North America.
+The businesses contained in the datset reside in **10** metropolitan areas in North America.

 The data is stored as five JSON files that provide details of businesses, users, reviews, tips and check-ins.
 The following diagram  shows how the different sets of data are related, with a description of each provided afterwards.